Founder of Imran’s Ark, Imran Zainal shares his experience of transforming old furniture into one-of-a-kind aesthetic fixture.

 “This is something beyond your control.
-Allow paint to dry in its on time.
+Allow the paint to dry.
 If it’s nice and hot out there, it takes a few hours for the paint to dry.
-It it’s a rainy day, it’ll take longer.
+If it’s a rainy day, it’ll take longer.
 So you can’t rush,” he pointed out.

 Imran has another piece of advice for furniture upcycling hobbyists: “If it’s your hobby, you do it out of passion, right?
 Whatever time, energy and effort that you put into that piece of furniture, make it something that mirrors your soul, that describes who you are, that is a reflection of your character and personality.”

 This form of self-expression is evident in Imran’s upcycled furniture designs, especially his famed extendable dining table.
 He may have refurbished large spaces such as living rooms and kitchens, but the most challenging project he has ever worked on was this particular piece of furniture.

 “I worked on an extendable dining table, and it was a world’s first in the way it was designed,” Imran added.